 We all want the styles and silhouettes that we can wear during pregnancy and postpartum phases, and through a 30-pound weight gain or loss.
 After all, constantly replacing your wardrobe is expensive and exhausting!
 Sadly, there aren’t a ton of styles that can do that, and still look good.
 Instead, learn how to shop smart when you’re creating a wardrobe meant to bridge the gap between sizes or phases.

 Our Capsule Wardrobe Guides are a great way to see how to create a small, mix and match wardrobe that will have you feeling great during the awkward in-between times..
-The Summer 2021 Capsule Guide is available now!
+The Capsule Wardrobe Guide is available now!

 Links & Resources From the Episode